This article is still under completion and the information presented is non-exhaustive.

 Music is usually classified in three main periods.
 Prehistorical music, Ancient music, Classical music, and Modern Music.

 The earliest music likely originates from our ancestors replicating naturally occurring sounds and rhythms.
 Music was used in spiritual (shamanistic) practices, for entertainment purposes, and for hunt (luring animals).
 The earliest instrument was probably the human voice, which can produce a vast array of sounds (humming, whistling, clicking, coughing, yawning).
+The first rhythm instruments or percussion instruments most likely involved the clapping of hands, stones hit together, or other things that are useful to create rhythm.
 The earliest known built instruments are flutes, made from bones, and originate from Europe.
 The Divje Babe Flute is the oldest known instrument discovered so far (in a cave in North Western Slovenia).
 It is between 50.000 to 60.000 years old, and was made from a bear femur bone by either Neanderthals, or Cro-Magnon Aurignacian people.
 Similar flutes have been found in other caves across Slovenia, and later items in caves in Germany (35.000 years old) and Ireland.

 To be completed